AayushThakur1999/myTravelLog/README.md

 # React + Vite
+### This project showcases how we can use React in place of regular HTML, CSS and Javascript to build a more manageable, better editable and faster to build app with more speed.
+[Click here](https://aayushthakur1999.github.io/myTravelLog/) to see the project live.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: